Vivo Y21 price in Pakistan & full specs

-Twitter now lets you post GIFs, pictures, and videos in one Tweet

-Twitter Mixed Media lets you add GIFs, images, and videos to a...
+Infinix, a Chinese company, is putting out a new smartphone in its...

-Vivo Smart Technology Y21 will be available on the market.
-The price range for the smartphone will be in the middle.
+The Vivo Y21 smartphone will be available on the market.
+The price of the smartphone will be in the middle of the range, but the specs look to be in the upper middle range.

 The Vivo Y21 will be powered by the Qualcomm Snapdragon 450, which is less powerful than other chipsets.